QTC-UMD/PrawnBlaster_Breakout_Connectorized/README.md

 buffering ICs at the inputs and outputs, and is designed such that all power is drawn from the Pico's power supply.

-SMD passive components are mostly 1206, with the output drive termination resistors being 0805.
+SMD passive components are no smaller than 0805 to facilitate hand soldering.

 ## Fabrication

-The designs in the `KiCAD\PrawnBlaster_Connectorized_print` subdirectory were made to be printed using a Bantham Tools CNC/PCB router.
+The designs in the `KiCAD\gerbers` subdirectory were made to be printed using a Bantham Tools CNC/PCB router.
-They include only the front-side copper and edge-cuts layers.
+They include only the front-side copper and edge-cuts layers with a drill hole file.
-For best results, use a single-sided FR1 board with a 1/100 End-Mill and a 1/32 End-Mill.
+For best results, use a single-sided FR1 board with a 1/100, 1/64 and 1/32 End-Mills.

-The designs in the `KiCAD\PrawnBlaster_Connectorized_fab` subdirectory were made for use with a standard fabrication house.
-They include backside cuts, silkscreens, soldermask, and paste layers.
+To get outputs for a fabricator, regenerate the gerber files using the fabricators desired export settings.

 ## Input/Output Buffers

-The PrawnBlaster's clock input is buffered using a 74LVC1G07 buffer/drive with open-drain output, which provides compatibility with 5VTTL clock inputs.
+The PrawnBlaster's clock input is buffered using a 74LVC1G34 unity-gain buffer, which provides compatibility with 5VTTL clock inputs.
 The PrawnBlaster's trigger input is buffered using a 74LVC1G17 buffer Schmitt-trigger, which provides compatibility with 5VTTL logic and handles slow rising edge trigger signals.